by: Sue Rees

 10/ Just before you start washing, recheck the temperature of the water again, just to be sure.
 If the water is to hot it can scald the sensitive skin of a new born very quickly.

-If you have a routine and be organised every time you bath your baby then everything should go smoothly.
+If you have a routine and be organized every time you bath your baby then everything should go smoothly.

 Take your time and don’t panic, enjoy this moment with your child because before you know it their off to college.